 Library Facility Use

-The UHCL Neumann Library primarily serves currently registered students, faculty and staff of the university.
+The UHCL Neumann Library and UHCL at Pearland Library primarily serve currently registered students, faculty, and staff of the university.

 - Public access computers (students are given preference when all workstations are filled).
 The University’s Computer Use Policies apply to all.